MPH in Nutrition Degree Programs, Online Included

 What to know about the ACEND graduate degree requirement if you are considering a MPH

-ACEND Accredited MPH Nutrition and Dietetics programsBeginning in 2024, the Accreditation Council for Education in Nutrition and Dietetics (ACEND) will require a graduate degree for students interested in sitting for the Commission on Dietetic Registration (CDR) credentialing exam.
+ACEND Accredited MPH Nutrition and Dietetics programsAs of 2024, the Accreditation Council for Education in Nutrition and Dietetics (ACEND) requires a graduate degree for students interested in sitting for the Commission on Dietetic Registration (CDR) credentialing exam.
 This exam is necessary for students to become RDNs and requires students to have completed a supervised practicum experience and received a Didactic Program in Dietetics (DPD) verification statement.

 In most cases, an MPH Nutrition degree is sought after by nutrition and dietetics professionals to enhance their existing knowledge and deepen their capacity to impact communities.
 For existing RDNs, a Master’s in Dietetics degree can be a great way to learn continuing professional education credits to maintain registration.